jairsan/jairsan.github.io/_posts/2022-11-11-st_system_evaluation.md

 reference that minimizes the Levenshtein edit distance at the word level.
 If the quality of the hypothesis is acceptable, this strategy finds segment boundaries for the hypothesis that match very well with those of the reference.

-This evaluation strategy was proposed by i6 researchers in a [2005 IWSLT paper](https://aclanthology.org/2005.iwslt-1.19/), and it has become the standard evaluation setup used in Speech Translation, including the IWSLT yearly competition.
+This evaluation strategy was proposed at i6 in a [2005 IWSLT paper](https://aclanthology.org/2005.iwslt-1.19/), and it has become the standard evaluation setup used in Speech Translation, including the IWSLT yearly competition.

 # Practical example {#part2}
 ## Setup
-I created a conda environment using this [environment.yml](https://github.com/jairsan/jairsan_web_experiments/blob/main/2022-11-11_st_system_evaluation/environment.yml), which is the one reccomended by SHAS but with CUDA 10 replaced by CUDA 11.
+I created a conda environment using this [environment.yml](https://github.com/jairsan/jairsan_web_experiments/blob/main/2022-11-11_st_system_evaluation/environment.yml), which is the one included with SHAS, but with CUDA 10 replaced by CUDA 11.
 Then I installed the other software dependencies:
 ```shell
 conda env create -f environment.yml
 conda activate shas